 Ron Clowes—an award winning professor specializing in seismic and other geophysical studies—is awarded the Logan Medal, Canada's top geological science award.

-American physicist and Nobel Laureate Carl Wieman recruited to UBC to lead the university's initiative to improve undergraduate science education.
+American physicist and Nobel Laureate Carl Wieman recruited to UBC to lead the Faculty’s efforts to improve undergraduate science education.
+The initiative goes on to transform more than 200 courses, improving the learning experience of more than 16,000 UBC undergraduates every year.

 The $3.4-million Abdul Ladha Science Student Centre opens, becoming UBC's largest student social space dedicated to interdisciplinary discussion and collaboration, and home to the Science Undergraduate Society.
 The Centre is funded through a generous donation from UBC alumni Abdul and Hanifa Ladha, a levy from all science undergraduate students, and the University.